The Carpet Industry's Commitment to Sustainability

 The carpet and rug industry is committed to serving our customers, our communities and the millions of people who benefit from our products every day.
 Our industry has long been committed to creating sustainable and beautiful products for people in their homes, schools, and commercial spaces, and we continue to innovate to minimize the environmental impact of carpet products and manufacturing.

 The carpet industry takes a holistic approach to sustainability that is responsible, proactive, and seeks to balance various stakeholder needs and interests.
 Carpet manufacturers focus on reducing water and energy use, strive to create zero waste, incorporate recycled content in new carpet products, and recycle carpet to reduce the amount of discarded carpet that goes into landfills.
-In fact, over the past 15 years, carpet manufacturers have invested in creating a carpet recycling industry that has diverted nearly 4.5 billion pounds of carpet from landfills.
+In fact, over the past 15 years, carpet manufacturers have invested in creating a carpet recycling industry that has diverted over 5 billion pounds of carpet from landfills.

 Recycling carpet is far more complex than recycling glass, cans, plastic bottles and cardboard.
 There is no simple, one-size-fits-all solution.
 To produce quality, durable products for consumers, carpet is made from many materials that are bound together in different ways, making it complicated to deconstruct, sort and process.
 Carpet also presents unique recycling challenges due to its size and bulk.
 We are continuing to invest both in technology and market development to make even broader adoption of carpet recycling possible.